ATHLETE

 Icon of person Joshna Chinappa

-Joshna Chinappa (born 15 September 1986) is an Indian professional squash player.
-She reached a career-high world ranking of #10 in 2016.
-She was the first Indian to win the British Junior Open in 2005.
-Chinappa was the youngest Indian women's national champion and is the record-holder of most national championship wins with 18 titles.
+Joshna Chinappa (born 15 September 1986) is an Indian squash player.
+She was the first Indian to win the British Junior Open in 2005 and is the youngest Indian women's national champion and record-holder of most national championship wins with 18 titles.
+She reached a career-high world ranking of No.10 in 2016.
+She received the Arjuna Award in 2013 and the Padma Shri in 2024 by the Government of India.
 Read more on Wikipedia

 Memorability Metrics